jeremehancock/AI-Game-Collection/README.md

 ### Water Ring Toss
 Test your skill and patience in this classic water game!
 Use precision to land all the rings onto the pegs.
 How many can you score? (*Mobile Only*)

+### Waveform
+Guide particles to their targets by shaping a wave using frequency, amplitude, and phase controls while avoiding obstacles in this unique physics puzzle.

 ## 📸 Screenshots
 <div align="center">
     <img src="https://jereme.dev/games/images/screenshots/home.png" width="300" alt="Game Menu"/>